With all the talk of building walls, it seems to me that technology has actually been rapidly tearing down walls.

-Over the past three years, every major tech company -- Google, Samsung, Apple, Facebook, Alibaba, HTC, Qualcomm and Cisco -- has invested heavily in VR and AR.
+Over the past three years, every major tech company -- Google, Samsung, Apple, Facebook, Alibaba, HTC, Qualcomm and Cisco -- has invested heavily in Augmented Reality and Virtual Reality.
 By my count, something approaching $10 billion.

 Each of these technologies is going to change how and where we work with others.